Annemarie Heinrich: Career

 In 1930, she opened her first studio in Villa Ballester, Buenos Aires.
 She also married Ricardo Sanguinetti, a writer under the name Alvaro Sol, in the same year.
 Two years later she moved to a larger studio and began photographing actors from the Teatro Colón.

+The beginning of his career was marked by his work as a portraitist of major figures in entertainment, including film, theater, radio, and photo novels.
 Heinrich co-founded Foto Club Argentino and was a founding member of Consejo Argentino de Fotografía (Argentine Council on Photography) and the Consejo Latinoamericano de Fotografía (Latin American Council on Photography).
 Her photos were also the cover of magazines such as El Hogar, Sintonía, Alta Sociedad, Radiolandia and Antena for forty years.

-In Argentina during the Second World War, Heinrich was part of the anti-war movement, Consejo Argentino por la Paz (Argentinian Council for Peace).
+In Argentina during the Second World War, Heinrich was part of the anti-war movement, Consejo Argentino por la Paz (Argentine Council for Peace).
 She was also in the Junta de la Victoria (Victory Board), a women's group advocating against fascism and for the Allies.
 After the war, Heinrich travelled across Europe, exhibiting her work in Rome, Milan, Paris, and Zürich.
 In the 1950s Heinrich was part of a modernist group calling themselves Carpeta de los diez (Group of Ten).

 Heinrich was brought to court in 1991 for displaying one of her nude photographs in the Avenida Callao studio window.
 National and international outcry in support of Heinrich and the aesthetic value of the photograph led to the case being dropped.

 In 2015, the Museo de Arte Latinoamericano de Buenos Aires held a retrospective of her work.
 Heinrich's work was shown in New York for the first time in 2016 at Nailya Alexander Gallery in the show "Annemarie Heinrich: Glamour and Modernity in Buenos Aires."

-Heinrich’s archive has been digitised in a project between the British Library Endangered Archives Programme and the Institute for Research in Art and Culture, Universidad Nacional de Tres de Febrero, in 2016.
+Heinrich's archive has been digitised in a project between the British Library Endangered Archives Programme and the Institute for Research in Art and Culture, Universidad Nacional de Tres de Febrero, in 2016.
 The collection is available online at the Endangered Archives Programme website.